bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-We\'re creating all of this HTML here.
+We&apos;re creating all of this HTML here.

-For each card, we\'re going to create that information, and then we\'re going to stick it on the card, and that\'s what\'s going on here.
-And you\'ll notice down here we\'ve got another helper function here for deleting the card.
+For each card, we&apos;re going to create that information, and then we&apos;re going to stick it on the card, and that&apos;s what&apos;s going on here.
+And you&apos;ll notice down here we&apos;ve got another helper function here for deleting the card.
 So if somebody clicks that remove button, then we need to be able to handle that as well.
-So let\'s take a look at that really quickly.
+So let&apos;s take a look at that really quickly.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->